datamet/RESTful-chat-app/README.md

 <br>

-### Tokens
+### `POST - /api/tokens`

-`POST - /api/tokens` - Authenticates user, establishes connection and returns a new tokenID
+Authenticates user, establishes connection and returns a new tokenID

 *Header:*